Lukko-Digital/You-Made-The-Dungeon/README.md

 # You Made the Dungeon!
-Fight your way through a dungeon... as a mob?
+Fight your way through a dungeon . . . as a mob?
 Without the powers of a hero, find alternative routes to victory, and make some friends on the way!

 This game was made in 48 hours for the [GMTK Jam 2023](https://itch.io/jam/gmtk-2023), responding to the theme "Roles Reversed."